 They come out looking like this.
 If you’re not sure if the beets are done, you can insert a knife through the middle to make sure.
 I do this every time just to avoid having any uncooked parts at the center.
 No one wants that.

-If you know you’ll be crunched for time, you can bake the beets up to a day before and just leave them in the fridge wrapped in foil.
+If you know you’ll be crunched for time, you can bake the beets a day or two before and just leave them in the fridge wrapped in foil.
 Just warm them up before using them in the recipe.
-No one will no the difference.
+No one will know the difference.
 Except you, because you’ll feel less rushed and will have time to relax and drink a glass of wine.

-Now you’re down to the last step – place the beet greens into a serving dish and top with crushed roasted pistachios and goat cheese (or feta).
+Now you’re down to the last step – place the veggies in a serving dish and top with crushed roasted pistachios and goat cheese (or feta).
 Now, eat and enjoy!
 See, that wasn’t too hard was it?
 Told ya so.

 If you’re a beet lover (or even if you’re not), try this recipe for beet greens!
 It just might change someone’s mind about this tasty vegetable.